Phomelelo683/pdsnd_github/README.md

 18 January 2023

 ### Project Title
-Post your work on GutHub
+Post your work on GitHub

 ### Description
-Explore data extractions from bikeshare system for three cities in the united states -chicago, new york city and washingthon
+Explore data extractions from bikeshare system for three cities in the united states -chicago, new york city and Washington

 ### Files used
 Bikeshare python file